Orchestrate.legal

 What is orchestration?

 Orchestration is the layer between legal intent and execution.
 It decides what work is being requested, what context is required, which path (model, tool, human, policy check) should run, whether the output may proceed, what is logged and how matter state updates.
 It is not a synonym for automation.
 It implies sequencing, coordination, judgement and control.
+The distinction matters even more for agentic AI, where systems may plan, call tools, update records or trigger follow-on actions rather than only produce text.

 Primary flow